What is the difference between club and varsity water polo?

 How does United States Water Polo relate to the Collegiate Water Polo Association?

-The CWPA and United States Water Polo (USWP) are two different organizations with two different missions.
+The CWPA and United States Water Polo (USAWP) are two different organizations with two different missions.
 United States Water Polo is the National Governing Body for the sport and as such is responsible for supporting and training the U. S. National Teams for men and women.
-Their involvement in collegiate water polo at this time includes their provision of a grant program for new varsity teams and payment for awards certificates given to varsity athletes selected for All-America and All-Academic teams.
+Their involvement in collegiate water polo at this time includes supporting the cost of a Division III National Championship in men’s and women’s competition.